Help With Medical Bills When You Don’t Have Money

-- The Children’s Health Insurance Programme (CHIP) provides financial aid for children whose parents don’t qualify for Medicaid, but can’t afford private insurance coverage.
+- The Children’s Health Insurance Program (CHIP) provides financial aid for children whose parents don’t qualify for Medicaid, but can’t afford private insurance coverage.

-- The Health Resources and Service Administration has a number of programmes that offer affordable care to those struggling with medical expenses.
+- The Health Resources and Service Administration has a number of programs that offer affordable care to those struggling with medical expenses.